rizwanshoukat3324/Projects/README.md

 This project simplifies data interpretation for population studies and policy development.

 ## 3. Job Market Analysis
-This project focuses on creating an interactive Power BI dashboard for analyzing the Job Market.
-It includes:
+This project involves an interactive Power BI dashboard analyzing job market trends, including:

+- **Data Preparation**: Cleaned and filtered job postings for key roles (Data Scientist, Analyst, Engineer).
+- **Data Modeling**: Created relationships and calculated metrics like salaries and skill demand.
+- **Visualizations**: Showcased job trends, salary patterns, and in-demand skills.

+The dashboard supports recruitment companies in making data-driven hiring and salary decisions.

 ## 4. Churn Analysis
 This project focuses on creating an interactive Customer Churn Analysis Dashboard in Power BI for a telecom company.
 It includes: